 When a student has been absent, a written excuse signed by the parent or guardian is required, and these will be kept on file.
-A student who is absent from school more than 20 days in a year (or 10 days per half year), may not be promoted to the next grade unless the principal grants an exception, and determines a way in which the student may receive additional instruction.
+A student who is absent from school more than 40 days in a year (or 10 days per quarter), will confer with the Archdiocese to determine if the student may or may not be promoted to the next grade unless the principal grants an exception, and determines a way in which the student may receive additional instruction.